 At the very top is the shop owner.
 At the end of the day, what they say goes.
 The artists are there to make them money.
 Whether the shop owner is approachable is hit or miss at most shops.
 In my tattoo career, I’ve worked under what I consider to be the two different types of shop owners: tattooers and businesspeople.

 Owners who tattoo in the shop get the best booth in the tattooing area and they tend to be a little less approachable.
 While it’s sort of unspoken, they’re constantly defending their title as the best tattooer in the shop.
 That can add a little tension.

 These artists have been around for a while - and they’re usually the best artist/ biggest money maker in the shop (aside from the owner).
 They have preference in just about everything.
-The tattoo shop owner wants to keep them happy because they bring in the most customers (read: they make the shop owner more money).
-If a walk-in comes along and they don’t want to do the piece, they can pass it off to a newer artist.
+The tattoo shop owner wants to keep them happy because they bring in the most customers and therefore have a huge influence on how much money the owner will make.
+If a walk-in comes along and they don’t want to do the piece, they can pass it off to a newer tattoo artist.